-Today, breweries continue to take beer in exciting new directions, experimenting with ingredients never used before—including beers brewed with fruit, coffee and even peanut butter.
+Today, breweries continue to take beer in exciting new directions, experimenting with ingredients never used before.

-With GAYOT’s Top Weird Beers, presented in alphabetical order, we explore some of the strange but delightful brews made with wacky add-ins such as caramel and chili peppers.
+With GAYOT’s Top Weird Beers, presented in alphabetical order, we explore some of the strange but delightful brews made with wacky add-ins.

 Origin: San Diego, CA, U.S.A.

 Ever have to decide whether to perk up with some coffee or chill out with a beer?
 Enjoy both in a Victory at Sea Coffee Vanilla Imperial Porter.

 Freshly brewed Caffe Calabria coffee from San Diego is added to this hybrid after a 24-hour cold extraction process is employed to coax out the java’s finest flavors.
 Don’t be scared off by its label, which sports a skeleton manning the steering wheel of a ship during a squall, or its hefty amount of alcohol.
 (The imagery conjures up Day of the Dead celebrations, doesn’t it?)